awsdocs/aws-cost-management-user-guide/doc_source/ce-default-reports.md

 The reports allow you to define a utilization threshold, known as a *utilization target*, and identify RIs that meet your utilization target and RIs that are underutilized\.
 The chart shows RI utilization as the percentage of purchased RI hours that are used by matching instances, rounded to the nearest percentage\.

 Target utilization is shown on the chart as a dotted line in the chart and in the table below the chart as a colored RI utilization status bar\.
 RIs with a red status bar are RIs with no hours used\.
 RIs with a yellow status bar are under your utilization target\.
 RIs with a green status bar have met your utilization target\.
 Instances with a gray bar aren't using reservations\.
 You can change the utilization target in the **Display Options** section\.
 To remove the utilization target line from the chart, clear the **Show target line on chart** check box\.
 You can also create budgets that enable AWS to notify you if you fall below your utilization targets\.
-For more information, see [Managing Your Costs with Budgets](budgets-managing-costs.md)\.
+For more information, see [Managing your costs with AWS Budgets](budgets-managing-costs.md)\.

 You can filter the chart to analyze the purchasing accounts, instance types, and more\.
 RI reports use a combination of RI\-specific filters and regular Cost Explorer filters\.
 The RI\-specific filters are available only for the Cost Explorer RI Utilization and RI Coverage reports\.
 They aren't available anywhere else that AWS uses Cost Explorer filters\.
 The following filters are available:
 + **Availability Zone** – Filter your RI usage by specific Availability Zones\.